MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-V-Office-Inspector-GeneralHealth-Care-Department-Health-Human-Services/subchapter-B-OIG-Authorities/part-1003-Civil-Money-Penalties-Assessments-Exclusions/subpart-A-General-Provisions/section-1003.110.md

 (5) A reduction in the copayment amount for covered OPD services under section 1833(t)(8)(B) of the Act;

-(6) Items or services that improve a beneficiary's ability to obtain items and services payable by Medicare or Medicaid, and pose a low risk of harm to Medicare and Medicaid beneficiaries and the Medicare and Medicaid programs by -
+(6) Items or services that improve a beneficiary's ability to obtain items and services payable by Medicare or Medicaid, and pose a low risk of harm to Medicare and Medicaid beneficiaries and the Medicare and Medicaid programs by—

 (i) Being unlikely to interfere with, or skew, clinical decision making;